CorrelAid/CitiesRopen/README.md

 #### get\_data()

   - `download`: Specify, where the files should be downloaded.

+Choose from: “environment” (default) or "local

-From default, the files are loaded into the working environment.
-If you want to download the files directly to your local machine, please specify `download = "Local"`.
+If you want to read the data directly in R, you can use the default setting for “environment”, which saves the data in a new list `List_Open_Data`, where each element of the list represents one data file.
+If you want to download the files directly to your local machine, please specify `download = "local"`.

 ### Use Cases